P-ASilva/ETL-Ocaml/Report.md

       ```
    - Initialize the project structure using Dune’s conventions.

-2. **Implementing DataProcessing.ml**
+2. **Implementing Data Processing Steps**
-   - Define record types for `order`, `order_item`, and `order_total`.
+   - Define record types for `order`, `order_item`, and `order_total` containing relevant fields.
    - Create pure functions for parsing, filtering, and aggregating data.
+(Parsers -> Helper Functions)
+   - Use map, reduce and filter in order to aggregate data.
+   - *To improve* inner join is another valid aggregation method and could be used to streamline the filtering procces while aggregating data.
+   - *Note* filter_map can be necessary for option type returns if used prior in parsers.
    - Ensure functions remain side-effect-free, adhering to functional programming principles.

-3. **Implementing DataReadWrite.ml**
+3. **Implementing Reading and Writing data**
-   - Implement functions for reading and writing CSV files.
+   - Implement functions for reading and writing CSV files, separated from the others, as these have to be impure.
+   - *To improve* : Reading can be done from static files hosted online, and writing would work better on a local database.
+SQLite is recommended.
    - Ensure error handling and logging.
    - *To Improve* :  This project does not check all entries of the Csv files.
 For instance, to update the code in order to process DateTime fields, validating if the date is reasonable and matches proper formatting would be a necessary step.